JonasAlfredsson/ansible-role-snapraid/README.md

 Here are the remaining variables and their short explanations:

-- `exclude_items` - List of files and directories to exclude
+- `exclude_items` - List of files and directories to exclude.
   - Remember that all the paths are relative at the mount points.
 - `exclude_hidden_items` - Hidden items will be ignored during 'syncs'.
   - In Unix systems this is usually files beginning with a period.